apace100/origins-docs/docs/types/power_types/freeze.md

 Type ID: `origins:freeze`

 ### Fields

 _None._

 ### Examples

 ```json
 {
     "type": "origins:freeze"
 }
 ```

-Freezes the entity that has the power.
+This example will freeze the entity that has the power.
 <br>

 ```json